AviatrixSystems/terraform-solutions/index.md

 ---
 layout: page
 title: Aviatrix Terraform Solutions
-subtitle: Welcome to the Aviatrix Terraform Solutions GitHub pages!
+subtitle: Advanced Multi-Cloud Networking powered by IaC
 hero_height: is-medium
-show_sidebar: false
+show_sidebar: true
 callouts: example_callouts
 ---

-## Site Summary
+## About

-The [Aviatrix Terraform-Solutions GitHub repository](https://github.com/AviatrixSystems/terraform-solutions) contains various examples of Aviatrix solutions integral to **MCNA (Multicloud Network Architecture)** implemented with Terraform.
-In general this is intended to assist you with building **_what you need_** or getting very close in the **_shortest_** amount of time.
+The [Aviatrix Terraform-Solutions GitHub repository](https://github.com/AviatrixSystems/terraform-solutions) contains various examples of advanced Aviatrix cloud networking solutions highlighting **MCNA (Multicloud Network Architecture)** design patterns implemented with public modules on the [Terraform Registry.](https://registry.terraform.io/namespaces/terraform-aviatrix-modules)

-Reference [Aviatrix Documentation](https://docs.aviatrix.com/) for more detail as needed; monitor the [Aviatrix Release Notes](https://docs.aviatrix.com/HowTos/UCC_Release_Notes.html) and the [Aviatrix Terraform Provider](https://www.terraform.io/docs/providers/aviatrix/index.html) to stay up to date with the latest.
-The GitHub pages are here to help you get orientated.
+Check out the [Aviatrix Documentation](https://docs.aviatrix.com/) to learn more about the product; and keep up with the latest [Aviatrix Release Notes](https://docs.aviatrix.com/HowTos/UCC_Release_Notes.html) and the [Aviatrix Terraform Provider](https://registry.terraform.io/providers/AviatrixSystems/aviatrix/latest).

-## Getting Started

-If you are new to Aviatrix the first thing you will need to do is launch a Controller.
-You may be operating in one Cloud today many organizations operate in in more than one cloud or are planning to **_(Multi-Cloud)_**.
-Many organizations have a **_Primary Cloud_** where governance and other shared processes are centralized in, have run into limitations, or are looking to expand.

-**Aviatrix dramatically accelerates multicloud strategies and overcomes native limitations in individual cloud providers no matter where you are in your Cloud Journey.
-Try out some of the Terraform Solutions here and see for yourself.
-Check out the [Aviatrix website](https://aviatrix.com/) to see what our customers are saying.**

-**One** Aviatrix Controller is all you need to deploy in any major cloud provider.
+Browse the menu at the top of the page and take a look at some of the published solutions.

+Please keep in mind the provider is generally n-1 with the latest Aviatrix software release.

+Our [Solution Brief](https://2ujst446wdhv3307z249ttp0-wpengine.netdna-ssl.com/wp-content/uploads/2020/06/Aviatrix-Cloud-Network-Platform-Solution-Brief-v6.pdf) is a great resource that describes the breadth of the platform in a short format.